faranalytics/streams-logger/README.md

 ## Tuning

-### Performant Logging

-*Streams* Transforms operate on Node.js streams; hence, tuning may be required for some applications.

-#### High Water Mark

-**For ordinary logging applications, Node's default `highWaterMark` is fine.**  However, for high throughput applications the `highWaterMark` should be adjusted accordingly - keeping in mind memory constraints.
+**For typical logging applications the defaults are fine.**  However, for high throughput applications you may choose to adjust the `highWaterMark` and/or disable stack trace capturing.

+### High Water Mark

+*Streams* Transforms are implemented using the native Node.js stream API.
+You have the option of tuning the Node stream `highWaterMark` to your specific needs - keeping in mind memory constraints.
 You can set a default `highWaterMark` using `Config.setDefaultHighWaterMark(objectMode, value)` that will apply to Transforms in the *Streams* library.
 Alternatively, you can pass an optional stream configuration argument to each `Transform` individually.

 In this example, the `highWaterMark` of ObjectMode streams and Buffer streams is set artificially to `1e6` objects and `1e6` bytes.